OBITORASU/hashcracker/README.md

 # hashcracker is a hash cracking script made in Python

 `hashcracker` is a terminal based python script which uses a dictionary attack on supported hashing algorithms to crack the provided hashes.
-Currently `hashcracker` supports some of the most common algorithms a penetration tester might encounter during a pentest, namely `sha1, sha224, sha256, sha384, sha512 and md5`. ```hashcracker``` is implemented using ```hashlib``` in Python.
+Currently `hashcracker` supports some of the most common algorithms a penetration tester might encounter during a pentest, namely `sha1, sha224, sha256, sha384, sha512 and md5`.
+This script is implemented using ```hashlib``` in Python.

 ## Prerequisites:
 - `python 3`